bucs110a0spring22/ch2-lab-seameless/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+The program consisted of creating a list of multiple objects.
+Another variable, 'randomized', was created using the 'random.choice' command, which allows for a random object to be picked from the list.
+Upon running multiple times, it is confirmed that the selection is random.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None.

 ## REFERENCES:
- < List any outside resources used >
+None.

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+None.